How Do I

 This can be both easy and effortless with the right help, all you have to do is call 888-404-4242.
 It is worth your time to understand your options and the amount of cash you could be getting.

 What you are looking for is a factoring company, also known as buyers of structured settlements to help you.
+Knowing the real future value of your payments can help you get your money sooner.

 The way the process often works is your contract settlement is reviewed along with the reasons and circumstances why you need to liquidate your account.